Umersaeed81/Python_For_RF_Optimization_And_Planning_Engineer/pst_attachmets_working/00_attachmet_dl_from_email.md

 There are two main types of MAPI:

-1. **Simple MAPI** – A lightweight version for basic email functions (sending messages, opening the default email client).
+1. **📧 Simple MAPI** – A lightweight version for basic email functions (sending messages, opening the default email client).
-2. **Extended MAPI** – A full-featured version allowing complete control over Outlook data, used in applications like Outlook itself.
+2. **🛠️ Extended MAPI** – A full-featured version allowing complete control over Outlook data, used in applications like Outlook itself.

-In this code uses **Extended MAPI** because it interacts directly with Outlook’s internal storage and processes emails, folders, and attachments within a PST file.
+🔍 In this code uses **Extended MAPI** because it interacts directly with Outlook’s internal storage and processes emails, folders, and attachments within a PST file.

 ### MAPI Namespace

 - The **MAPI Namespace** is the **starting point** for accessing all Outlook data.
-- It provides methods to manage PST files, navigate folders, and retrieve emails.
+- It provides methods to **manage PST files, navigate folders, and retrieve emails**.
 - Your code uses it to load a PST file and extract attachments from a specific folder.